 - If withdrawal date is after the completion of more than 60% of the period of enrollment or payment period, student has earned 100% of the Title IV funds for that period of enrollment or payment period.
 For example, if the student received \$3000 in federal aid and the withdraw date determined that 65% of the period of enrollment had been completed; the student would be eligible for 100% or \$3000 of all aid earned. - If the amount of Title IV that the student has earned (as calculated) is less than the amount of Title IV that was disbursed, the difference must be returned within 45 days to the appropriate program.
 No additional disbursements will follow.
-The order in which Title IV program funds must be returned is as follows; Unsubsidized Direct Loans (other than Direct PLUS Loans), Subsidized Direct Loans, Direct PLUS Loans, Federal Pell Grants for which a return of Title IV funds is required, and Iraq and Afghanistan Service Grant for which a return of Title IV funds is required (34.C.F.R.
+The order in which Title IV program funds must be returned is as follows; Unsubsidized Direct Loans (other than Direct PLUS Loans), Subsidized Direct Loans, Direct PLUS Loans, Federal Pell Grants for which a return of Title IV funds is required, FSEOG for which a return of Title IV funds is required, and Iraq and Afghanistan Service Grant for which a return of Title IV funds is required (34.C.F.R.
 668.22(i).